ScarletRav3n/Scarlet-Cogs/README.md

 * Several not so rare pepes.
 * You never know what you'll get!

+#### Grammar Cog
+* Corrects grammatical mistakes!
+* "your a butt" will now get "you're*" as a response.
+* Optional: Can delete messages starting with ^'s.

 If there is anything you would like to have added, please let me know!